 Weigh Fully Loaded

 For accuracy, you must weigh the vehicle with all your passengers, food, clothing, fuel, water, propane and supplies.
-Any towed vehicle (car/pickup, boat or trailer) or item loaded onto the vehicle (dirt bike, motorcycle, etc.) must be included in the weighing.
+Any towed car, pickup, boat or trailer, and dirt bikes or motorcycles that are loaded onto the towed vehicle must be included in the weighing.

 It may take half an hour or more to weigh your vehicle.
-Download this printable Weight Diagram or take notes so that you will have a record of all the vehicle, axle and tire weights.
+Take notes so that you will have a record of all the vehicle, axle and tire weights.
 Depending on what you learn, it may be necessary to remove or redistribute part of the load, then weigh the vehicle again.

 How Much Should It Weigh?

 The maximum weights for your vehicle will appear on the vehicle sticker attached somewhere to your RV, often inside the kitchen cabinets or near the entry door.
 The tire capacity sticker will be somewhere near the rear hitch, engine compartment or on the inside door frame.
 The weight sticker should tell you the Gross Axle Weight Rating (GAWR) for each axle and the Gross Vehicle Weight Rating (GVWR) for the whole vehicle.
 These stickers will also have information about the correct tire and rim sizes and recommended cold tire inflation pressures.
 If you exceed the Gross Vehicle Weight Rating, you must remove part of the load until you are within the legal limits.

 The maximum load on each axle end is half the Gross Axle Weight Rating for that axle.
 You must not exceed the total Gross Axle Weight Rating for any axle, or the maximum for any axle end.
 Even if the entire vehicle does not exceed the Gross Axle Weight Rating, a given axle end might be overloaded.
 In that case, you must redistribute the load.